ialbert/biostar-central/docs/recipes/faq.md

 ### What is an authorized recipe?

-Since each recipe may contain console commands and other code, running recipes requires security checks to avoid misusing the computational resources.
-Every new recipe starts out in a so-called **pending authorization** state labeled with an orange ribbon (see screenshot below).
+Since a recipe may contain shell commands or other code security checks are needed to avoid the misuse of computational resources.
+For that reason every new recipe starts out in a so-called **pending authorization** state, labeled with an orange ribbon.
+These recipes cannot be executed on the website, but may be inspected, viewed, shared or downloaded.

 ![](images/authorization-pending.png)

 A user with administrative privileges (an administrator) must approve a recipe (in the recipe edit window) for the recipe to become executable within the website.
 A green ribbon decorates authorized recipes.

 ![](images/authorization-valid.png)

-**Note:** Even un-approved recipes are visible, may be published, copied, shared, and downloaded by other users.
-The approval process merely indicates that a user with administrative privileges has assessed the recipe and believes it to be fit for the purpose.

 ### Who is a trusted user?